vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 and executing all operations one-by-one, recording what happens as we go.
 This intermediate representation can be given to XLA and subsequently compiled, optimised, and cached.
-This cache will be retrieved if the same function is called with the same input array shapes, skipping the tracing and compilation process, calling the compiled binary blob directly.
+This cache will be retrieved if the same function is called with the same input array shapes and dtype, skipping the tracing and compilation process, calling the compiled binary blob directly.

 Let's see it in action: